Hakuverse/BRG30-ISEA-Labs/README.md

 Now we move back to ssh on my EC2 instance and check the file using `ls -lh ~/*.zip`.
 We can see the backup is on my AWS EC2 now.
 <img width="1524" height="1076" alt="image" src="https://github.com/user-attachments/assets/b21a7085-69a6-43bb-9af6-e804e3af1ba1" />

-I will say it over and over again, once you are done with the Cloud server, please please please REMEMBER TO CLOSE/TERMINATE IT once youre done using it!!!
+I will say it over and over again, once you are done with the Cloud server, please please please REMEMBER TO CLOSE/TERMINATE IT once you're done using it!!!
 <img width="1390" height="625" alt="image" src="https://github.com/user-attachments/assets/e4d61040-2ab4-4fdf-b852-5d6734dbc296" />

 # Lab 3b reflection.
-Absolute path are critical for cron because cron runs in a minimal environment with a restristed path, so it is to ensure that scripts never fails, automating this with cron ensures the backup runs every hour without human intervention too.
+Absolute path are critical for cron because cron runs in a minimal environment with a restricted path, so it is to ensure that scripts never fails, automating this with cron ensures the backup runs every hour without human intervention too.
 This consistency is impossible to achieve with sys admin manually executing and is vital for production servers.

-This lab showed me how system adminstrators automate repetitive tasks.
+This lab showed me how system administrators automate repetitive tasks.
 I wrote a Bash script that backs up files, adds a timestamp, and compressed them into a ZIP archive.
-Automating this with cron was a game changer, I set the interval to run every hour, ensuring continous protection of the test files without any manual effort.
+Automating this with cron was a game changer, I set the interval to run every hour, ensuring continuous protection of the test files without any manual effort.
 I also added SCP to export the backup to the cloud, it helps in critical situations like a distant disaster recovery method.
-The biggest lesson was that automation isnt just about saving time, its about consistency and reliability.
+The biggest lesson was that automation isn't just about saving time, its about consistency and reliability.
 A cron job never forgets to run, unlike human tends to make mistakes sometimes.
-This lab gave me practical skills in scripting, scheduling, and secure file transfer that are essential for any sys admin or devops role.
+This lab gave me practical skills in scripting, scheduling, and secure file transfer that are essential for any system admin or DevOps role.

 ============================================================================================